 - Practice good hand hygiene.

-- Babies over 6 months of age should get the influenza vaccine.
+- Babies over 6 months old should get the influenza vaccine.

 - Breastfeed for the first 6 months of life when possible.